We have pledged our commitment to ensuring that Modern Slavery of any kind is not tolerated within our operations and supply chain.

 Our Organisation Structure and Supply Chains

-The Danbro Group comprises trading entities that provide accountancy, payroll and financial services to contractors, freelancers and SME’s within the UK.
-In scope are Danbro Workforce Solutions Ltd, Danbro Employment Umbrella Ltd and Trafalgar Contractor Solutions Ltd. Our supply chain consists of recruitment agencies, other service professionals, general office suppliers, insurers, banks and utilities providers.
+The Danbro Group comprises of trading entities that provide accountancy, payroll and financial services to contractors, freelancers and SMEs within the UK.
+In scope are Danbro Workforce Solutions Ltd, Danbro Employment Umbrella Ltd and Trafalgar Workforce Solutions Ltd. Our supply chain consists of recruitment agencies, other service professionals, general office suppliers, insurers, banks and utilities providers.

 Our Anti-Slavery and Human Trafficking Policy reflects our commitment to acting ethically and with integrity in all our business relationships.

 We have reviewed our processes and as a result we have implemented a number of different initiatives to ensure that: